froatsnook/meteor-shopify/README.md

 console.log(order102420); // => { name: "#2022", ... }
 ```

-## Note: while the server API is fine, the client API is totally insecure and only works in browsers where you can change the security settings (e.g. CEF).
-Stay tuned!

 ## Public & Private Apps
 This package supports both Public and Private Apps.